 Chimney breasts and fireplaces

-Repair category 2
+Repair category 1

-Notes The wood-burning stove does not appear to be in use.
+Notes Slight deterioration was noted to the stove's seal.
 Flue linings (and stove appliances) require at least annual inspections by a reputable person specialising in flues and chimneys.
-Specialist inspection of the stove and flue is recommended prior to bringing back into use.
+Specialist inspection of the stove and flues is recommended prior to use.